bisoelpetjah/star-wars/README.md

 This is a project that shows information of characters in the Star Wars universe.
 Users can also vote for their favorite Star Wars characters.
 The data is pulled from [SWAPI].

 The project is built with [React] with help from [Redux].
 The project is written in JavaScript with ES6 syntax.
-This is an isomorphic single page web application.
+This is an isomorphic and mobile friendly single page web application.
 The website is hosted in a [Ramnode] VPS instance under the domain of [Sokcoba.in].
 The voting system is using the backend service provided by [Firebase].

 This project is developed by [Irvan Adhitya].